sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 In addition to the redundant computation, the recursive fibonacci program takes up more space, as it is not tail-recursive, and therefore requires many more stack frames for each computation.

-Next consider Katinacci, a derivation of fibonacci with the recurrence: $$k(n) = k(n-1) + k(n-3)$$
+Next consider Katinacci, a derivative of fibonacci, we created, with the recurrence: $$k(n) = k(n-1) + k(n-3)$$

 <img src="kat.png" style="max-width: 100%" >

 Katinacci was designed to test recurrences with offsets that were not adjacent.
 We noticed that Katinacci does not follow the exponential trendline quite as closely as the rest of the benchmarks.
-One reason this may be, is that it appraoches a base case much more quickly than the other benchmarks.
+One reason this may be, is that it approaches a base case much more quickly than the other benchmarks.
 Therefore, Katinacci may be a little bit lower on the graph than the exponential trendline, as shown.

-Finally, Henrinacci is a derivation of fibonacci with the recurrence: $$h(n) = h(n-1) + h(n-2) + h(n-3)$$
+Finally, Henrinacci, another derivative of fibonacci we created, with the recurrence: $$h(n) = h(n-1) + h(n-2) + h(n-3)$$

 <img src="rec_henri.png" style="max-width: 100%" >